merkhaiburch/recipe_protocols/recipes/entrees/Hainanese_Chicken_Rice.md

 - Trim extra fat and skin off your chicken thighs and reserve.
 You will need to render fat from these trimmings for the rice.
 - Sprinkle salt over chicken and rub it in.
 Let sit at room temp while you prep other things.Note: You can do everything from this point on right in the pot that you will use to cook the rice and chicken, and it’ll be a one pot meal.
 But I prefer to sauté the rice in a wok and then transfer.
 - In a wok, or the pot you’re using to cook the rice in, add just a tiny bit of vegetable oil along with chicken fat/skin trimmings.
-Saute over medium-low heat to render chicken fat until the trimmings are browned.
+Sauté over medium-low heat to render chicken fat until the trimmings are browned.
 You want to have about 2 Tbsp of fat total, so if there is too much, remove some.
 If there isn’t enough, add a little more vegetable oil to supplement.
 Remove chicken trimmings, leaving the fat in the pot.
-- In the same pot/wok you used to render chicken fat, add chopped ginger and garlic and saute over medium high heat until garlic starts to turn golden.
+- In the same pot/wok you used to render chicken fat, add chopped ginger and garlic and sauté over medium high heat until garlic starts to turn golden.
 - Add raw, rinsed rice and salt, and turn heat up to high, tossing rice for about 2 minutes until hot throughout and dry.
 - Transfer rice into a rice cooker or a heavy bottomed pot (unless you’re already using that pot).
 Note: A rice cooker is more convenient, because it will turn itself off, but I personally prefer using a pot so I can use low heat to gently cook the chicken so it will be less likely to overcook.
 - Add chicken stock to the rice and and stir to mix.
 Place chicken in one layer on top of rice.